Marañón River

+As the Marañón passes through high jungle in its midcourse, it is marked by a series of unnavigable rapids and falls.

+The Marañón was the subject of a landmark legal ruling related to the rights of nature.
+In March 2024, a Peruvian court ruled that the river itself has fundamental rights, including the right to ecological flows and to be free from pollution.

 Geography

 The Marañón River is Peru's second-longest river, according to a 2005 statistical publication by the Instituto Nacional de Estadística e Informática.

 Source of the Amazon

-The Marañon River was considered the source of the Amazon River starting with the 1707 map published by Padre Samuel Fritz, who indicated the great river “has its source on the southern shore of a lake that is called Lauriocha, near Huánuco."
+The Marañón River was considered the source of the Amazon River starting with the 1707 map published by Padre Samuel Fritz, who indicated the great river "has its source on the southern shore of a lake that is called Lauriocha, near Huánuco."
 Fritz believed that the Marañón contributed the most water of all the Amazon's tributaries, making it the most important headstream.

-For most of the 18th–19th centuries and into the 20th century, the Marañon River was generally considered the source of the Amazon.
-Later explorations have proposed two headwaters rivers of the Marañon in the high Andes as sources of the Amazon: the Lauricocha and Nupe Rivers.
-The Lauricocha and Nupe unite near the village of Rondos to form from their confluence downstream the river that is called the Marañon.
+For most of the 18th–19th centuries and into the 20th century, the Marañón River was generally considered the source of the Amazon.
+Later explorations have proposed two headwaters rivers of the Marañón in the high Andes as sources of the Amazon: the Lauricocha and Nupe Rivers.
+The Lauricocha and Nupe unite near the village of Rondos to form from their confluence downstream the river that is called the Marañón.

-Although the Apurimac and Mantaro rivers also have claims to being the source of the Amazon, the Marañon River continues to claim the title of the "mainstem source" or "hydrological source" of the Amazon due to its contribution of the highest annual discharge rates.
+Although the Apurimac and Mantaro rivers also have claims to being the source of the Amazon, the Marañón River continues to claim the title of the "mainstem source" or "hydrological source" of the Amazon due to its contribution of the highest annual discharge rates.